 In evaluating the suitability of a candidate, the committee takes into account objective criteria such as qualifications, skills, experiences, professionalism, integrity, core competencies and time commitment of the candidate, and diversity required on the Board in the context of the Group's strategic direction.
 In the case of evaluating a potential Independent Director, the committee assesses the candidate's ability to be impartial and capability of providing objective judgement in boardroom deliberations.
-The committee also evaluates the candidate's independence to ensure that he/she fulfils the independence criteria as set out in Bursa Securities Main Market Listing Requirements.
+The committee also evaluates the candidate's independence to ensure that he/she fulfils the independence criteria as set out in Bursa Securities Main Market (b) the size of the Board is optimum and that there is an Listing Requirements.

-The Company Secretaries ensure that all appointments are properly made and all necessary information is obtained from the Directors, both for the Company's own records and for the purposes of meeting statutory and regulatory requirement obligations, including obligations arising from the Bursa Securities Main Market Listing Requirements.
+The Company Secretaries ensure that all appointments are properly (c) made and all necessary information is obtained from the Directors, both for the Company's own records and for the purposes of meeting statutory and regulatory requirement obligations, including obligations arising from the Bursa Securities Main Market Listing Requirements.